silnrsi/font-annapurna/documentation/source/productsite/design.md

 <p> For a complete list of Latin, punctuation and other Unicode characters included in Annapurna, see [Character Set Support](charset). <br>
 *Note: Inclusion of basic Latin repertoire is provided as a convenience but is not intended for extensive Latin script use.* </p>

-SIL International is the creator of the Annapurna fonts, and is the owner of all proprietary rights therein.
+SIL Global is the creator of the Annapurna fonts, and is the owner of all proprietary rights therein.

-*Annapurna* is a trademark of SIL International.
+*Annapurna* is a trademark of SIL Global.